MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 - Updated third party notices.

 ### Fixed issues
 - Silent registration of connector with credentials.
-See [Create an unattended installation script for the Microsoft Entra application proxy connector](application-proxy-register-connector-powershell.md) for more details.
+For more information, see [Create an unattended installation script for the Microsoft Entra application proxy connector](application-proxy-register-connector-powershell.md).
-- Fixed dropping of “Secure” and “HttpOnly” attributes on the cookies passed by backend servers when there are trailing spaces in these attributes.
+- Fixed dropping of `Secure` and `HttpOnly` attributes on the cookies passed by backend servers when there are trailing spaces in these attributes.
 - Fixed services crash when back-end server of an application sets "Set-Cookie" header with empty value.

 > [!IMPORTANT]